hanjunwei-lab/PathTIGR/README.md

 ```
 #### Model Hyperparameters

-`-latent_dim`:  The dimension of the neurons in hidden layer.
+`-latent_dim`:  The dimension of the neurons in the hidden layer.

 #### 2. Users may reproduce the **PathTIGR** model by following the implementation provided in **predict.ipynb**, or retrain the model using custom datasets.
 The principal trainable parameters are specified as follows:
 ```